-The switch VLAN and the port identifier, in the format vlan-mod-port, is the default circuit ID.

-You must globally enable DHCP snooping by using the ip dhcp snooping global configuration command for any DHCP snooping configuration to take effect.

-When the option-82 feature is enabled, the default circuit-ID suboption is the switch VLAN and the port identifier, in the format vlan-mod-port.
-This command allows you to configure a string of ASCII characters to be the circuit ID.

-When configuring a large number of circuit IDs on a switch, consider the impact of lengthy character strings on the NVRAM or flash memory.
+Syntax Description vlan vlan Specify the VLAN ID.
+The range is 1 to 4094. string ASCII-strin g Specify a circuit ID, using from 3 to 63 ASCII characters (no spaces).
+Defaults The switch VLAN and the port identifier, in the format vlan-mod-port , is the default circuit ID.
+Command Modes Interface configuration Command History Release Modification 12.2(25)SEG This command was introduced.
+Usage Guidelines command for any When the option-8 enable DHCP snooping by using the ip dhcp snooping global configuration DHCP snooping configuration to take effect.
+2 feature is enabled, the default circuit-ID suboption is the switch VLAN and the port rmat vlan-mod-port .
+This command allows you to configure a string of ASCII e circuit ID.
+Note When configuring a large number of circuit IDs on a switch, consider the impact of lengthy character strings on the NVRAM or flash memory.
 If the circuit-ID configurations, combined with other data, exceed the capacity of the NVRAM or the flash memory, an error message appears.

-This example shows how to configure the option-82 circuit-ID suboption:

-Switch(config-if)# ip dhcp snooping vlan 250 information option format-type circuit-id string customerABC-250-0-0

-You can verify your settings by entering the show ip dhcp snooping user EXEC command.
+Examples This example show as how to configure the option-82 circuit-ID suboption: Switch(config-if)# ip dhcp snooping vlan 250 information option format-type circuit-id string customerABC-250-0-0 You can verify you r settings by entering the show ip dhcp snooping user EXEC command.